zekierciyas/FancyFilter/README.md

 # Fancy Filter

 An Android Library for applying easy, fast and effective 63 (will be added more) LUT filters to photos.
+With RenderScript, it is aimed to process the color spaces in the LUT and apply them to the picture in the form of a filter.

+## What is LUT?
+The direct translation of LUT ("Lookup Table") from English means "lookup table".
+In computer science, it means data where input (input) values and output (output) values are mapped and calculated.

 ## Initial Installation
 ### Gradle